Primary Coverage Insurance Is Required.

 What are my options to get primary coverage insurance?

 - Purchase an international travel insurance policy that provides PRIMARY rental car insurance coverage in the US.
-This is often expensive, but also can be more affordable to those individuals renting cars for extended periods of time.
-You will need to present proof of your primary coverage insurance prior to driving away.
+This is often expensive, but can be more affordable to those individuals renting cars for extended periods of time.
+You will need to present proof of your primary coverage insurance prior to driving away with one of our rental cars.

 - Purchase RCP Insurance.
 Renter’s Collision Protection insurance.
 This is available at the beginning of your rental or at the time of booking.
 Price is $19/ day.
-Which is not cheap, but it is our cost.
+Which is not cheap, but is a requirement unless you can prove your current insurance policy will act as primary coverage.
 RCP provides collision coverage for up to a maximum payout of $20,000, with a $250 deductible (excess).
 Example: you hit a deer, it causes $1,500 worth of damages to the car.
 You pay Explore Rentals the $250 deductible and do a little extra paperwork (like accident reports), we get the car fixed, you go home; no-harm-no-foul.
+RCP does not provide liability coverage.
+RCP Benefits Brochure.

 - Purchase RCP insurance.
-This reduces exposure to $250.
+This reduces exposure to $250 in the case of Collision.
+RCP Insurance does not provide any liability coverage.

 - Make the booking with a premium credit card that offers secondary coverage to auto rentals in the US.
-You will likely need to check your card coverage, but it is possible without paying any additional amounts.
+You will need to check your card coverage, but it is possible.
 This secondary coverage MAY cover the potential loss of use, towing, and other charges.

 Statistically speaking, what are the odds of an accident?